This chorizo and sweet potato casserole is incredibly easy to cook and is perfect if you’re looking for a fulfilling meal or side dish.

 - Add the onion, garlic and cook until the onion is translucent.

-- Add the sweet potatoes, paprika and slightly mix.
+- Add the sweet potatoes, paprika, and mix slightly.

 - After 40 minutes, most of the fluid should have now evaporated, and the remainder should be relatively thick.

 - As I mentioned above, you can play around with seasonings a bit if you would like a different tasting dish.
-For example, a taco seasoning or even Cajun spice could change this dish.
+For example, a taco seasoning or even Cajun spice will radically change the flavors in this dish.

-- Most chorizo sausages you find should be paleo friendly but if you’re in doubt then be sure to check with the butcher or the ingredient list if it’s in a packet.
+- Most chorizo sausages you can buy should be paleo-friendly, but if you’re in doubt, then be sure to check with the butcher or the ingredient list if it’s in a packet.

 - You can always add more vegetables to this dish.
 For example, some red bell peppers would help add even more flavor and texture.
 Some baby spinach mixed in at the end will help finish the dish perfectly.

-If you have a ton of sweet potatoes but not feeling like this kind of dish, then some homemade sweet potato fries might be a good dish to try out.
-It will go well with some fried chorizo sausages and paleo friendly mayonnaise as a dipping sauce.
+If you have some sweet potatoes that you want to use, but you don’t want to make this meal, then some homemade sweet potato fries might be more appealing.
+They will go great with some fried chorizo sausages and paleo-friendly mayonnaise as a dipping sauce.

-I hope that you enjoy this delicious paleo chorizo and sweet potato dish.
-If you have any thoughts, tips, variations or anything else that you would like to share, then please don’t hesitate to leave a comment below.
+I hope that you enjoy this delicious paleo chorizo and sweet potato casserole.
+If you have any thoughts, tips, variations, or anything else that you would like to share, then please don’t hesitate to leave a comment below.